 MOD RCC/23A9/1

-RESOLUTION 16 (REV. HYDERABAD, 2010)
+RESOLUTION 16 (REV. BUENOS AIRES, 2017)

 Special actions and measures for the least developed countries, small island developing states, landlocked developing countries and countries with economies in transition

-The World Telecommunication Development Conference (Hyderabad, 2010),
+The World Telecommunication Development Conference (Buenos, Aires, 2017),

 recalling

+a) United Nations resolutions concerning programmes for least developed countries (LDCs), small island developing states (SIDS), landlocked developing countries (LLDCs), and countries with economies in transition;

+b) UN General Assembly Resolution 68/198 "Information and communications technologies for development";

+c) UN General Assembly Resolution 68/220 "Science, Technology and innovation for development",

+considering

-Resolution 30 (Rev. Antalya, 2006) of the Plenipotentiary Conference, Resolution 16 (Rev. Doha, 2006) of the World Telecommunication Development Conference (WTDC) and WTDC Resolution 49 (Doha, 2006), on special actions for the least developed countries and small island developing states,
+a) Resolution 30 (Rev. Busan, 2014) of the Plenipotentiary Conference, "Special measures for the least developed countries, small island developing states, landlocked developing countries and countries with economies in transition";

+b) Resolution 135 (Rev. Busan, 2014) of the Plenipotentiary Conference "ITU's role in the development of telecommunications/information and communication technologies, in providing technical assistance and advice to developing countries and in implementing relevant national, regional and interregional projects",

 noting

+a) Resolution 1 (Dubai, 2012) of the World Conference on International Telecommunications, "Special measures for landlocked developing countries and small island developing states for access to international optical fibre networks";

-a) the striking imbalance in telecommunication/information and communication technology (ICT) development between these countries (least developed countries, small island developing states, landlocked developing countries and countries with economies in transition) and other countries, the persistence of which exacerbates the digital divide;
+b) the striking imbalance in telecommunication/information and communication technology (ICT) development between these countries (least developed countries, small island developing states, landlocked developing countries and countries with economies in transition) and other countries, the persistence of which exacerbates the digital divide;

-b) that these countries and countries in special need are vulnerable to extreme levels of devastation resulting from natural disasters and lack the capacity to respond effectively to these calamities,
+c) that these countries and countries in special need are vulnerable to extreme levels of devastation resulting from natural disasters and lack the capacity to respond effectively to these calamities;

+d) the existence of countries which as a result of geographical and political conditions have limited access to terrestrial and marine international cable systems,

 appreciating